occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## MongoDB

 Uses MongoDB, version 4.2 or above, as  the underlying datastore for the CloudEvents.
 All implementations use transactions to guarantee consistent writes (see [WriteCondition](#write-condition)).
-Each EventStore will automatically create a few indexes (TODO describe these) on startup to allow for fast consistent writes, optimistic concurrency control and to avoid duplicated events.
+Each EventStore will automatically create a few [indexes](#mongodb-indexes) on startup to allow for fast consistent writes, optimistic concurrency control and to avoid duplicated events.
 These indexes can also be used in queries against the EventStore (see [EventStoreQueries](#eventstore-queries)).
-(TODO Also suggest wildcard indexes if `EventStoreQueries` is used)

 {% include macros/eventstore/mongodb/mongodb-eventstore-implementations.md %}